pirovc/metameta/README.md

 Custom databases:
 -----------------

-MetaMeta uses by default Archaea and Bacteria sequences as reference database.
-Additionaly MetaMeta allows the creation of custom database (check "Pre-configured databases" section).
+MetaMeta uses by default Archaea and Bacteria sequences as reference database (`archaea_bacteria_201503` - see below).
+Additionaly MetaMeta allows the creation of custom database.

 First select which databses should be used on the configuration file: